invia-flights/swift-firebase-dependencies/README.md

 ## License

-This library is released under the MIT license.
+This package is released under the MIT license.
 See [LICENSE](LICENSE) for details.